spinnaker/spinnaker.io/content/en/docs/guides/user/plugins/user-guide.md

               defaultMaxWaitTime: 60
 ```

-You can also list, edit, and delete plugins.
-See the Halyard [commands](https://spinnaker.io/reference/halyard/commands/#hal-plugins) for a complete list.

 Note: `hal plugins enable` and `hal plugins disable` enable or disable _all_ plugins, so use with caution.

+## List, edit, and delete repositories

+See the command [reference](/reference/halyard/commands/#hal-plugins-repository) to list, edit, or delete repositories.

 ## Add a Deck proxy to Gate